 - A. Shallow In-Ground Systems (SIG) utilize shallow depth trenches and pressure distribution methods of disbursal of effluent. - 1.
 SIG systems are designed with the acceptable fill material as soil cover. - 2.
 The fill or soil cover is placed in a manner similar to the Permit Authority requirements for Filled Land systems. - 3.
-SIG systems are designed for sites that typically have shallow topsoils over slowly permeable or fractured subsoils on slopes up to 25%. - B. The site criteria for SIG OWTS includes the following
+SIG systems are designed for sites that typically have shallow top-soils over slowly permeable or fractured subsoils on slopes up to 25 percent. - B. The site criteria for SIG OWTS includes the following: - 1.
+Percolation rate of 1 to 120 minutes per inch for systems on slopes up to 25 percent.

-- 1. Percolation rate of 1 120 mpi for systems on slopes up to 25%. - 2.
-Percolation rates faster than 1 mpi are unacceptable. - 3.
-Percolation tests shall be at trench depth and at two and three feet below the trench depth, if necessary after soil profile review. - 4.
+- 2. Percolation rates faster than 1 minute per inch are unacceptable. - 3.
+Percolation tests shall be at trench depth and at 2 and 3 feet below the trench depth, if necessary after soil profile review. - 4.
 Visual field observations and soil texturing to identify any limiting conditions. - a.
 Systems shall have a minimum depth of 36 inches of suitable soil beneath trench bottom and 36 inches from trench bottom to groundwater.
 These may be reduced to 24 inches if an approved pretreatment is used. - b.
-The rock content (as retained in the #10 Sieve) shall not exceed 50% by volume within the first 24 inches of soil below trench bottom. - c.
+The rock content (as retained in the #10 Sieve) shall not exceed 50 percent by volume within the first 24 inches of soil below trench bottom. - c.
 Soils hydrometer and bulk density tests (Zone 1 or Zone 2 soils). - d.
-Plasticity Index test results <20 for Zone 3 or 4 soils (ASTM D-4318-84 Atterburg Series). - 5.
+Plasticity Index test results less than 20 for Zone 3 or 4 soils (ASTM D-4318-84 Atterburg Series). - 5.
 System sizing shall be based upon soil morphology and average percolation rate, if that results in larger system.
 Refer to Sonoma County Percolation Test and Sizing Chart for non-standard systems recommended sizing. - 6.
 Systems shall have a minimum separation of 36 inches to groundwater, fractured or impermeable soils beneath trench bottom and 48 inches to bedrock as measured beneath proposed trench bottom.
 Note that minimum separation may be reduced to 24 inches below trench bottom if acceptable pretreatment is used. - 7.
 To maximize evapotranspiration pressure distribution systems as the SIG may not be installed below non-permeable soils such as high shrink-swell clays, highly compacted soils, and/or soils with massive or platy structures. - 8.
 See Sections 12.1 and 12.2 and Table 7.2c for restrictions on use and other required setbacks. - 9.
 Soil cover of 12 inches minimum is required. - C. The design criteria for SIG OWTS includes the following: - 1.
-See Section 13.3C Design Criteria for Pressure Distribution Systems. - a.
+See Section 13.3C. - a.
 Refer also to the following standards. - i.
 Permit Authority regulations for Filled Land Systems. - ii.
 Permit Authority Mound Construction Regulations. - 2.
-Trench Spacing
+Trench Spacing: - a.
+Minimum of 8 feet on center for 0 to 12 1/2 percent slope. - b.
+Minimum of 10 feet on center for 12 /2 to 20 percent slope. - 3.
+Sand filter or other approved Pre-treatment units are required on sites with percolation rates faster than 5 or slower than 90 minutes per inch.

-- a.
-Minimum of 8 feet on center for 0 to 12 1/2% slope. - b.
-Minimum of 10 feet on center for 12 1⁄2 to 20 % slope. - 3.
-Sand filter or other approved Pre-treatment units are required on sites with percolation rates faster than 5 mpi or slower than 90 mpi. - 4.
-A dual system with an approved diversion valve shall be designed and installed for SIG systems. - D. The construction criteria for SIG OWTS includes the following - 1.
-See Section 13.3D Construction Requirements for Pressure Distribution Systems. - E. The performance well criteria for SIG OWTS includes the following - 1.
-See Section 13.3E Performance wells for Pressure Distribution Systems
+- 4. A dual system with an approved diversion valve shall be designed and installed for SIG systems. - D. The construction criteria for SIG OWTS includes the following: - 1.
+See Section 13.3D. - E. The performance well criteria for SIG OWTS includes the following: - 1.
+See Section 13.3E.